esphome/esphome-docs/guides/contributing.rst

       .. collapse:: Open

-          :open:
-          This section is open by default.
+          This section is expected to be open by default.

       .. collapse:: A long code block